5.0 · 50 Google reviews +20,000 SURGERIES PERFORMED +34 660 658 276

 At Quenet-Torrent Institute we have one of the largest experiences in pelvic exenteration in Spain.
 Our multidisciplinary team includes oncological surgeons, urologists, gynecological oncologists, plastic surgeons, and stomatherapists.

 We perform an exhaustive evaluation of each case to determine surgical viability and plan the optimal strategy.
-We use advanced technology, including robotic surgery when applicable, to optimize oncological and functional outcomes.
+We use high-complexity technology, including robotic surgery when applicable, to optimize oncological and functional outcomes.

 Pathologies that may require pelvic exenteration